Shuttle/shuttle-core/shuttle-core-mediator.md

 public static void AddMediatorParticipants(this IComponentResolver resolver)
 ```

-Adds any participant instances registered against the open generic `IParticipant`.
+Adds any participant instances registered against the open generic `IParticipant` to the registered `IMediator` instance.

 ## IParticipant